Filter bubble: Comparison with echo chambers

 Both "echo chambers" and "filter bubbles" describe situations where individuals are exposed to a narrow range of opinions and perspectives that reinforce their existing beliefs and biases, but there are some subtle differences between the two, especially in practices surrounding social media.

 Specific to news media, an echo chamber is a metaphorical description of a situation in which beliefs are amplified or reinforced by communication and repetition inside a closed system.
 Based on the sociological concept of selective exposure theory, the term is a metaphor based on the acoustic echo chamber, where sounds reverberate in a hollow enclosure.
 With regard to social media, this sort of situation feeds into explicit mechanisms of self-selected personalization, which describes all processes in which users of a given platform can actively opt in and out of information consumption, such as a user's ability to follow other users or select into groups.

 In an echo chamber, people are able to seek out information that reinforces their existing views, potentially as an unconscious exercise of confirmation bias.
 This sort of feedback regulation may increase political and social polarization and extremism.
 This can lead to users aggregating into homophilic clusters within social networks, which contributes to group polarization.
+The effects of attempts to disrupt such segregation may not always be depolarizing.
+A 2026 pre-registered experiment conducted during the 2019 Argentine presidential debate found that, among politically segregated Twitter users, temporarily removing access to Twitter and encouraging cross-ideological interaction both increased political polarization; non-segregated users showed little to no response.
 "Echo chambers" reinforce an individual's beliefs without factual support.
 Individuals are surrounded by those who acknowledge and follow the same viewpoints, but they also possess the agency to break outside of the echo chambers.